ben8622/cse3330_project/project2/README.md

 5. Finally run `flask run`

 You should now be able to navigate to the website by going to `http://127.0.0.1:5000/` in your internet browser.
 From here I recommend going to `http://127.0.0.1:5000/assignment` since that is where most of the actual development will take place.

+## Helpful Stuff
+- I made a [basic youtube video](https://www.youtube.com/watch?v=nwafy_JwdNU) that walks through the website (as of 11/27/21) and goes over the entire sequence from a user pressing a button to when the data is displayed to the page.
+If you don't care about the details and just want to recreate it, skip to [13:05](https://youtu.be/nwafy_JwdNU?t=785)